-Are you looking to be a tourist in your own town, or are you visiting Sycamore and want to see our amazing sites?
+Are you looking to be a tourist in your own town, or are you visiting Sycamore to see our amazing sites?
 Sycamore is home to a historic 1920’s movie theatre, a Carnegie library, and a vintage Sting Ray museum!
-Our natural landscape boasts of vibrant colors to see and enjoy year-round at one of nineteen parks and two trails in and around town.
-Whether you have a few hours or a few days, everybody will find something fun to see and do in our welcoming community.
+Our natural landscape boasts vibrant colors you can enjoy year-round at one of our nineteen parks and two trails in and around town.
+Whether you have a few hours or a few days, you will find something fun to see and do in our welcoming community.

 Sycamore, Illinois is proud to have a variety of annual events to bring the community together and support our lovely city!
 Each week during the summer, local and surrounding area farmers and small businesses come together to form our beloved Farmer’s Market.
 Find everything from soap and decadent treats to veggies, olive oil, and candles at our Farmer’s Market.
 Runners and pumpkin enthusiasts from near and far come to Sycamore at the end of October each year to celebrate Pumpkin Festival.
 Sign up to run the 10k, enjoy local vendors, enter your decorated pumpkin, or sit back and watch the parade over the Pumpkin Fest weekend celebration.
 Santa also sets up shop over the holiday for little ones to visit and get their wish list to Santa before Christmas.
 With many other seasonal daily or weekend events, you’re sure to find something fun almost everything month to participate in downtown Sycamore!